NCBI-Hackathons/VirusDiscoveryProject/ScalableIndex/README.md

 ### Getting JSON files from all the teams
 - SRA metadata - SRA
-- contigs table - BigQuery
+- contigs table - already assembled and table available from bigquery
+- Taxonomy table -
+- Annotation table -
 - known contigs table from Team 2
 -